 Unfortunately, academic education has not offered me much insight on love.
 There was no "AP Love" class in high school, much less "Introduction to Love 101" in college.
 But life experience has provided me with an abundance of love education.
 I have experienced love both good and bad.
-And now $\hat{I}$ am experiencing love returned.
+And now I am experiencing love returned.
 So if you ever have to set your love free, keep your face to the sunshine.
 For if love does not return to you, take heart.
-It was never meant to be.
-But if love does indeed return, then you will truly understand what I've said.
+It was never meant But if love does indeed return, then you will truly understand what I've said.
 In addition, you will realize the wisdom of the following proverb as well.
+"Don't be dismayed at good-byes.
+A farewell is necessary before you can meet again.
+And meeting again, after moments or lifetimes, is certain for those who are friends." -Richard Thank you Liz, for meeting me again.